kozmoai/glent-deploy-aws/website/docs/techdocs/runtimes/kubernetes/eksProviderTemplates/newClusterTemplate.md

 # New Cluster Template

-The "AWS EKS Environment Provider" template will create everything GLENT needs to provision an EKS runtime.
+The "AWS EKS Environment Provider" template will create everything KOZMO needs to provision an EKS runtime.
 This includes creating and configuring the EKS cluster.
 You can customize this template to best suit your standards or use it as a reference to create your own template from scratch.
 The template itself allows for the user to make choices with respect to infrastructure creation.

 #### Template Choice Examples
   * Create an EKS cluster that is made up of managed nodes or utilize a serverless approach with Fargate.